flickit-platform/flickit-platform/README.md

     $ git clone https://github.com/avansoft/flickit-platform.git

-Rename .env.sample to .env and change the properties based on you requirements
+Rename .env.sample to .env and change the properties based on your requirements

 Start application with docker-compose